KevMcCall/Express-Portfolio/README.md

 ```

-### Npm Start works because we have nodemon installed globally.
+### npm start works because we have nodemon installed globally.

 We then add it to the package.json scripts file:
 ```